parmaja/miniedit/readme.md

  * Search in files
  * Search for file
  * Portable, one executable file.
- * Projects files, each project have special type (PHP/Pascal/D...)
+ * Projects files, each project have special type/tendency (PHP,Lua,Python,Pascal,D)
  * PHP XDebug
- * GDB debugging
+ * [TODO] GDB debugging
  * Until now it is very Fast and very small
- * Tortoise SVN/GIT integrated in Windows
+ * Tortoise SVN/GIT integrated in Windows, [TODO] RabbitVCS in Linux

-###Rules
+ * Works in Windows and Linux

+###Disadvantages

+ * Not good in auto complete

+###Contributing

-For contributors keep it as simple as possible.
+Keep it as simple as possible.
+There is an addons to add menu items to file or main menu tools

 ###Build

-Miniedit is FreePascal/Lazarus project, so if you want to compile it need to install all packages that needed for the project
+Miniedit is FreePascal/Lazarus project, to compile it need to install all packages that needed for the project

  * Use source code from github.com in branch "release", or use last tag,  branch "master" is my upstream work, it is not stable.
  * FreePascal FPC 3.0 or later